Daniel Lockyer

 Performance and scaling consultant who analyzes the full stack - frontend, backend and infrastructure - to generate more revenue and cut costs for businesses.

-Remote • Available for monthly retainer and bespoke projects.
+Remote • Available for advisory and implementation work.

 Book a Call